puppetlabs/puppet-docs/source/facter/3.6/core_facts.md

 **Resolution:**

+* AIX: parse the contents of `/etc/vfs` to retrieve the usable file systems.
 * Linux: parse the contents of `/proc/filesystems` to retrieve the usable file systems.
 * Mac OSX: use the `getfsstat` function to retrieve the usable file systems.
 * Solaris: use the `sysdef` utility to retrieve the usable file systems.